Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 We begin by comparing the training performance of UNEP-v1 and GRACE-FS-M in Fig.~\ref{fig1-accuracy and efficiency}.
 The error distributions for energy, force, and stress in Fig.~\ref{fig1-accuracy and efficiency}(a--c) are broadly similar for the two models.
 GRACE-FS-M shows a slightly heavier tail in the force distribution and more pronounced high-error tails for energy and stress.
 In terms of mean absolute error (MAE), GRACE-FS-M yields slightly lower errors for energy (10.42 meV/atom) and force (99.11 meV/\AA) than UNEP-v1 (11.10 meV/atom and 111.08 meV/\AA, respectively), whereas UNEP-v1 gives a lower stress MAE (0.45 GPa versus 0.51 GPa).
 The root-mean-square errors (RMSEs) show a similar overall trend for force, with GRACE-FS-M again slightly outperforming NEP (159.14 versus 171.90 meV/\AA), but they also reflect the stronger sensitivity of RMSE to the high-error tails: for energy and stress, the RMSEs of GRACE-FS-M (21.02 meV/atom and 2.52 GPa) exceed those of UNEP-v1 (17.13 meV/atom and 1.18 GPa), consistent with the broader tails in the corresponding error distributions.
 Overall, the two models exhibit comparable training accuracy, with GRACE-FS-M performing slightly better in the average energy and force errors, and UNEP-v1 showing better robustness against large energy and stress outliers.

 Training efficiency shows a much sharper contrast.
 As shown in Fig.~\ref{fig1-accuracy and efficiency}(d), UNEP-v1 required ten days on four A100 GPUs to complete 1{,}000{,}000 generations \cite{song2024-NEP16}, whereas GRACE-FS-M converged within one day on a single A100 GPU in fewer than 2{,}000 epochs.
-This corresponds to an approximately 40-fold reduction in training wall time, highlighting a major practical advantage of GRACE-FS-M for model development and iteration.
+Under the reported training protocols, this corresponds to an approximately 40-fold difference in wall time, highlighting a major practical advantage of GRACE-FS-M for model development and active-learning iteration.

 To examine the effect of model complexity, we further consider GRACE-FS-S, GRACE-FS-L, and the two-layer graph-based model GRACE-2L.
 The numbers of parameters and training errors are listed in Table~\ref{tab1-training-mlip}, and the corresponding test errors are given in Table~\ref{tab2-test-mlip}.
 The test set from Ref.~\cite{song2024-NEP16} contains pure metals and alloys under diverse deformation states.
 All GRACE-FS models contain fewer parameters than UNEP-v1, whereas GRACE-2L is substantially larger.